datacarpentry/python-socialsci/_episodes/10-Data Aggregation using Pandas.md

 df_papers2 = df_SN7577.iloc[:,118:143]
 ~~~

 This isn't really very practical.
 I would need to know the position of all of the columns of interest.
 They may not be contiguous.
+This method would be very prone to human error.

 We could use a regular expression.
 Regular expressions is a very complex topic which we won't be covering.
 Using the `filter` method the code